eXascaleInfolab/bench-vldb20/README.md

 - Remark: The command `-algx` cannot be executed in group and thus must preceed the name of each algorithm.

-## Datasets customization
+___

+## Algorithm and Dataset Insertion

+- To add your own algorithm, please refer to this [tutorial](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).
 - To add a new dataset to the benchmark:
   - import the file to `TestingFramework/bin/Debug/data/{name}/{name}_normal.txt` (`name` is the name of your data).
   - Requirements: rows>= 1'000, columns>= 10, column separator: empty space, row separator: newline

-## Algorithm customization

-To add your own algorithm, please refer to this [tutorial](https://github.com/eXascaleInfolab/bench-vldb20/tree/master/Algorithms).
 ___